deathworlders/online/content/books/deathworlders/chapter-03-eventful-month.md

 "Clear!"

 Nadeau nodded, and then clicked on something on the laptop that had been wired into the gun.
-It discharged with its characteristic "*thwoomp!*" and the pig jerked on its chain as if punched.
+It discharged with its characteristic *"thwoomp!"* and the pig jerked on its chain as if punched.
 Tremblay had seen it before, and it was equally unimpressive now.

 "Okay...?" he repeated.